OliinykKostya/kottans-frontend-1/README.md

 ## Intro to HTML and CSS

-*The information about html and css wasn't new for me, but l really like interactive course of HTML Academy with cat Keks.
+*The information about html and css wasn't new for me, but l really like interactive course of HTML Academy with cat Keks.*

-The screenshot of completing courses see below*
+The screenshot of completing courses see below:
 ![Intro to HTML and CSS](task_git_html_css_intro/html_css_udacity.JPG)
 ![Intro to HTML and CSS](task_git_html_css_intro/HTMLAcademy_html1.jpg)
 ![Intro to HTML and CSS](task_git_html_css_intro/HTMLAcademy_css.jpg)